 Business Basics: How to process credit cards online

-Welcome to Online Payments Processing 101, the starter course for anyone who wants to process credit cards online.
+Welcome to Online Payments Processing 101, the starter course for any business that wants to process credit cards online.

 What are your plans for growth?

 Sometimes it’s hard to assess the future of your business when you’re just starting out.
-However, with thorough research into the marketplace and your target audience, a product that truly solves a need, and a solid business plan, you can determine how fast you might grow, and how fast you want to grow.
-Your plan may well determine the type of online payment processor you choose.
+However, with thorough research into your target audience, a product that truly solves a need, and a solid business plan, you can determine how fast you might grow.
+You can definitely figure out how fast you want to grow.
+These decisions may well determine the type of online payment processor you choose.

 Businesses that are looking for more custom options or who expect to be processing a high volume of sales may want to consider speaking with a payment processor offering more comprehensive resources and options in order to benefit from a complete line of merchant services.

-Ask whether a payment gateway is involved, and whether you can accept payments on a laptop or on a mobile device.
-Ask about the customer experience, particularly if the credit card payment process will seamlessly merge into your website.
-Grill them on whether they offer fast underwriting and advanced security, and about the time it takes to set up invoicing.
+Ask whether a payment gateway is involved, and whether you can process payments on a laptop or on a mobile device.
+Ask about the customer experience, particularly how well the credit card payment and acceptance process integrates seamlessly with your website.
+Dive into whether they offer fast underwriting and advanced security, and about the time it takes to set up invoicing.
 If your business will process payments in-person, ask whether they offer solutions that allow you to charge for and accept payments anywhere via a mobile device.

 Fraud wears many faces in today’s commerce ecosystem.
-In-store purchases are also referred to as “card present,” when a customer presents an actual card for payment.
-In the past couple of years, merchants have been upgrading their POS systems to enable EMV-enabled chip card payments, which offer additional security for card present transactions.
+In-store purchases are also known as “card present,” when a customer presents an actual card for payment in person.
+In-store merchants have been upgrading their POS systems to enable EMV-enabled chip card payments, which offer additional security for card present transactions.

 But what about online “card not present” credit card purchases?
 Here’s where a payment gateway comes into play.
 Much as a credit card terminal or reader authorizes payments in a store, a payment gateway authorizes credit cards online.
 Payment processors will offer a payment gateway that will allow you to receive your funds in a timely manner.

-But is it secure?
+But is that gateway secure?
 One way to know for sure is to seek out a payment processor that offers layers of security, tokenization, innovative fraud protection, and chargeback prevention solutions.
 Demand details from any prospective payments partner.

 Be sure to ask any prospective payments provider whether they offer chargeback protection services.
 Without such protection, your business may be left liable for both the direct and indirect costs of chargeback fraud.
-In addition, international orders are usually riskier, so make sure to ask all payment processors how they’ll protect your business when accepting credit cards from overseas customers.
+In addition, international transactions carry more risk, so make sure to ask all payment processors how they’ll protect your business when accepting credit cards from overseas customers.